 If you have time, you might be able to catch an impressive outback sunset on a nearby mesa called Rangelands, but you need to take a tour.
 Vicki Jones of Red Dirt Tours in Winton can take you there.
 She also does tours of the town, the dinosaur sites and other attractions.

-By the way, the iconic Waltzing Matilda Centre, almost destroyed by fire this year (2015), is closed for a partial re-opening in April, 2016, and a full re-opening a year later.
+By the way, the iconic Waltzing Matilda Centre, almost destroyed by fire in 2015, has re-opened.